SEED CRACKED OPEN

 God heard my cry and answered by showing me the stories in my life.
 As I paid attention to them, I learned a lot about God and what God has to say.
 I learned a lot about myself: that I’m loved more than I can ever hope to imagine.

-I began writing down my stories, entitled the collection Stories of an Everyday Pilgrim, and published it in 2015.
+I began writing down my stories and published Stories of an Everyday Pilgrim in 2015.

 “A platform?”
 I said.